On-Call Scheduling (Starter Feature)

 - Incident is assigned to the on-call person (step 0).

-- If not acknowledged within step 1’s timeout → incident reassigned to step 1’s target schedule’s on-call person; timer resets.
+- If not acknowledged within step 1’s timeout → incident reassigned to the step’s target (schedule’s current on-call person or the named individual); timer resets.

 - If still not acknowledged → step 2 fires, and so on.